strouddm/agent-smith/README.md

 Agent Smith uses an adaptive parsing strategy based on file mime-type detection.
 JSON files are processed using recursive object search, while text-based formats use line-by-line analysis.
 This ensures relevant information is extracted regardless of the data format.

 The workflow follows these steps:
-- Query the Strategic Entity Database for raw data chunks
+- Query the Specialize Data for raw data chunks
 - Parse each chunk according to its file type
 - Analyze relevant extracts with contextual AI
 - Generate a comprehensive intelligence report